-- Implementation of Water Sensitive Urban Design features that ensure the diversion of stormwater and surface runoff away from created and retained breeding habitat (to maintain pH, ensure habitat stability and limit introduction of competitor/predatory species); - Maintaining natural groundwater hydroperiod and other water chemistry aspects (particularly pH and tannin levels) of retained habitat areas; - Maintaining vegetation communities within retained habitat areas through weed and fire management plans; - Ensuring community education, signage, vegetation planting and physical barriers to deter inappropriate recreational activities in frog conservation areas; and - Taking practical measures to reduce lighting in proximity to areas of retained Wallum Sedgefrog habitat where possible.
+- Implementation of Water Sensitive Urban Design features that ensure the diversion of stormwater and surface runoff away from created and retained breeding habitat (to maintain pH, ensure habitat stability and limit introduction of competitor/predatory species); - Maintaining natural groundwater hydroperiod and other water chemistry aspects (particularly pH and tannin levels) of retained habitat areas; - Maintaining vegetation communities within retained habitat areas through weed and fire management plans; - Ensuring community education, signage, vegetation planting and physical barriers to deter inappropriate recreational activities in frog conservation areas; and - Taking practical measures to reduce lighting in proximity to areas of retained Wallum Sedgefrog habitat.

-Provided habitat ponds (both retained and recreated) meet performance criteria and are provided within the identified waterway corridors on the site, it is considered that the potential for on-going colonisation by Wallum Sedgefrog is highly likely.
+Provided habitat ponds (both retained and created) meet performance criteria and are located within the identified waterway corridors on the site, the potential for on-going colonisation by Wallum Sedgefrog is highly likely.